nawabahmadreshi/documentation/pages/third-party-integrations/other-esp.md

 2. Provide Branch with nameservers or CNAME information so that Branch can proxy requests from the custom click tracking domain through to the ESP.
 3. (Optional) Change backend to accept the X-Forwarded-For HTTP header, since Branch will be proxying requests through.
 This only matters if reporting provided by the ESP includes IP address of users.

-### One-time setup for Partners
+### One-time setup for customers

 Partners using the ESP and Branch must:

-1. Ask Branch for custom click tracking domain, such as email-companyname.app.link, and provide that to the ESP
+1. Set up custom click tracking domain, such as email-companyname.mydomain.com, and provide that to the ESP.
+1. Delegate that click tracking domain to Branch, who will then proxy all clicks to the ESP.
-2. Work with Branch to set up [redirect behavior and tracking](TODO)
+1. Work with Branch to set up [redirect behavior and tracking](/third-party-integrations/other-esp/support/#redirect-behavior-and-tracking).
-3. Rewrite normal web links as Branch deep links, [using a Branch-provided script](TODO) ("REWRITING LINKS")
+1. Rewrite normal web links as Branch deep links, [using a Branch-provided script](/third-party-integrations/other-esp/guide/#rewriting-links) ("REWRITING LINKS").

 ## Sending emails via UI (Dashboard)